-Society and environment are changing rapidly.
-Sustainability and adaptability are therefore important characteristics of hydraulic infrastructure.
-These characteristics are central to Building with Nature (BwN), an innovative approach to hydraulic engineering.
+Society and the environment are changing rapidly and so the design of hydraulic infrastructure must be sustainable and adaptable.
+This thinking is at the heart of Building with Nature (BwN), an innovative approach to hydraulic engineering.

-Including nature in infrastructure designs enables flexibility, adaptability and extra functionalities.
-Also new natural services are created such as food supply or space for leisure activities.
-Often at lower costs than with traditional engineering solutions.
+Incorporating nature in infrastructure design results in flexibility, adaptability and extra functionalities.
+New ecosystem services are created such as food supplies or space for leisure activities.
+And the costs are often lower than with traditional engineering solutions.

 This is an example of Building with Nature.
 Mangroves protect the coastline.
 Their roots keep the soil in place.
-More important, the trees stop the waves from attacking the shoreline which counters erosion.
+More importantly, the trees stop the waves from attacking the shoreline and therefore reduce erosion.